APikielny/mannequinchallenge/README.md

 (pytorch)$ pip install torch torchvision scikit-image h5py
 ```

-The model checkpoints are stored on Google Cloud and may be retrieved by running:
+The model checkpoints (these are Google's model checkpoints, not ours.
+Ours are stored at `/data/jhtlab/apikieln/checkpoints`) are stored on Google Cloud and may be retrieved by running:

 ```
 (pytorch)$ ./fetch_checkpoints.sh